 I give thanks to God for the strong culture of care that undergirds everything we do in GMS(S).
 Over the last two years of the fight against Covid-19 around the world, there has been a growing awareness that the mental well-being of everyone has been affected.
 MOE has emphasised the importance of addressing the well-being of both students and staff and is implementing various programmes for this purpose.
 Our Education Minister Mr Chan Chun Sing has also enlisted the help of Parent Support Groups to support efforts towards the mental well-being of students.
 Indeed we value the partnership of parents and moving forwards, we seek to build on your strong support of our staff.
 When our staff are adequately rested, encouraged and feel cared for, they will be able to give of their very best to care for our students and to work with parents.
 This virtuous cycle of mutual care is expressed beautifully in a philosophy that originated from African culture – Ubuntu.
 One definition states that Ubuntu is the belief that we are defined by our compassion and kindness towards others.

-GM’s Mission: With God’s help, to be a beacon of light by connecting, nurturing and inspiring GEMs to make a difference.
+It takes a whole village to raise a child.
+Let us together work to fulfil our school mission “With God’s help, to be a beacon of light by connecting, nurturing and inspiring GEMS to make a difference.”